How often do you treat yourself?

 Just like exercise, sleep is also essential.
 Together, they are Mother Nature's super set of wellbeing 101.
 Ensure you're getting healthy amounts of sleep - it has a great impact on your physical and mental health.
 It maintains the balance of your hormones, improves mood, enhances memory and decision-making and the list goes on and on and on.
 We need sleep as much as we need food.
 So what prevents us from getting quality sleep?
 Stress!
 It's the biggest contributor to poor sleep.
 Let's face it, we all suffer from some degree of stress.
 It's part of being a human, but what's not okay is letting stress affect the quality of your life.
 There are several ways you can help alleviate stress.
 Try breathing exercises, listen to soothing music, go for a warm bath before bedtime and of course aromatherapy.
 Essential oils are proven to be beneficial to relieving stress and anxiety.
 It decreases cortisol "the stress hormone" and helps you relax and prepare your mind for a better night's sleep.
 One of the products to use is a trusty pillow mist to bathe your pillow in a sleep oasis.

 De-stress and unwind

 Are you a workaholic?
-Or the type of person who brings work home?
-Says "wait, let me just quickly finish..."?
-Reads work emails while off the clock?
-News flash, there's always tomorrow.
-And there will always be work, or something you need to finish.
+Or the type of person who brings work home or reads work emails while off the clock?
 Setting yourself some clear boundaries will help you realign your work-life balance.
-Work and life will always fluctuate, but it's important to register when the scales are tipping too often to one side - normally work.
-Think about priorities and always make time for the things that matter in your life.
+Work and personal life will always fluctuate, but it's important to register when the scales are tipping too often to one side - which is normally 'work', think about priorities and always make time for the things that matter in your life.